 In the same way, success frightens you, too.
 Success often means added responsibility and accountability, and you’re not sure whether that’s something you can handle.

-In the end, you end up simply staying where you are — yearning to be something bigger but afraid to move forward.
+In the end, you end up simply staying where you are — yearning to be something bigger but afraid to move forward and achieve your full potential.

 9. You’re Depressed